 The WaterHaulers staring Leighton Nunez from our very own DDC office played at the College Coffeehouse Friday, October 18th .
 Leighton blew everyone away with his amazing guitar playing skills and perfect Alaskan vocals.

 FACILITIES MANAGEMENT TRAINING

-Jonathan Shambare, University Architect and Planner completed the APPA's Institute for Facilities Management.
+Jonathan Shambare, Sr. Architect completed the APPA's Institute for Facilities Management.
 September 12, 2013

 UAF FS/DDC is always looking for ways to give back to the community, our campus, and especially those we sometimes directly affect with our projects.
 KUAC was dramatically impacted over the summer of 2013 and we thought it would be a nice way to finish up the construction season by helping them out during their fund raising pledge week.
 Six members of DDC worked the phones from 1-3pm yesterday afternoon taking pledges from several new and renewing KUAC supporters, even pledging their own funds towards public radio.
 Its was fun time had by all!

 DDC PROJECT MANAGER APPOINTED TO ALASKA BOARD OF FISHERIES

 Reed Morisky was recently appointed to the Board of Fisheries by Governor Sean Parnell.
 The appointment is subject to confirmation by the Alaska Legislature.
 Morisky is a project manager with UAF’s Division of Design and Construction.
 He is also the owner and operator of Wilderness Fishing, a sport fishing guide service based in Fairbanks and Nenana.
 His appointment was covered in the Fairbanks Daily News-Miner.